ROCm/rocBLAS/docs/source/Programmers_Guide.rst

 The return type of this function needs to be ``auto``\ , picking up the return type of the functor.

 If the runtime type combinations do not apply, then this function should return ``TEST<void>{}(arg)``\ , where ``TEST`` is the template parameter.
 However, this is less important than step D above in excluding invalid type combinations with ``enable_if``\ , since this only excludes them at run-time, and they need to be excluded by step D at compile-time in order to avoid unresolved references or invalid instantiations.
-For example:
+Example:

 .. code-block:: c++